Volscente/cheat_sheets/machine_learning/TensorFlow/docs.md

 ## Process
 - The `ExampleGen` ingest raw data and output TensorFlow examples
 - `StatisticsGen` it recieves the examples and generate statistics
-- `SchemaGen`
+- `SchemaGen` It can automatically generate a Data Schema from the Data Statistics
-- `Example Validator` it allows you to check for anomalies
+- `Example Validator` it allows you to check for anomalies between the Data Stastistics and the Data Schema